quenadares15/open-close-dvd/README.md

 - Open cmd or bash and type git clone (URL).
 - Open .vbs file

-> Your DVD driver will explode
+> Your DVD driver will explode.
 > You can prank friends with this file